 This might sound clichéd, but it's truly our students and alumni.
 Witnessing their growth and development from infancy to adulthood is deeply rewarding.
-And, of course, my dedicated colleaguesmany of whom have fought kindergarten in 1979.
+And, of course, my dedicated colleagues - alongside me for decades, sharing the same vision and mission and quite literally devoting their lives to our schools.
+I will forever be indebted to them.